OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 Please see the below case description where upon the survey is based

 An owner (lessor) leases the aircraft to a corporation (lessee).
-The lessee does not have its own flight department to operate the aircraft and has, as a result, engaged a so-called management company (operator) to effectively operate the aircraft and provide all necessary services which includes the employment of pilots.
-The lessee does of course decide where to fly but the operator is the responsible part towards the aviation authorities and gives instructions to the pilots about aeronautical decisions.
-All entities are domiciled outside the EU and the aircraft registration is US (N).
+The lessee does not have its own flight department operating the aircraft and, as a result, has engaged a so-called management company (operator) to effectively operate the aircraft and provide all necessary services, including the employment of pilots.
+The lessee does, of course, decide where to fly, but the operator is responsible towards the aviation authorities and instructs the pilots about aeronautical decisions.
+All entities are domiciled outside the EU, and the aircraft registration is US (N).
 It is taken for granted that all preconditions for Temporary Admission are fulfilled.

 Subscribe to our newsletter